Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “That trademark smell comes from oil in the flower, which has medicinal properties.
-But the flower itself has medicinal properties, too,” says integrative medicine specialist Yufang Lin, MD.
+But the flower itself has medicinal properties, too,” explains integrative medicine specialist Yufang Lin, MD.

-Dr. Lin explains what lavender is good for and how to effectively use it.
+Dr. Lin explains what lavender is good for, its different forms and how to use it effectively.

 Advertisement